-Jonathan Fink is Assistant Chief Counsel at the Office of the Comptroller of the Currency (OCC).
+Jonathan Fink is Associate Chief Counsel at the Office of the Comptroller of the Currency (OCC).

-Mr. Fink joined the OCC in 1996 and served as Assistant Director in the Bank Activities and Structure division until 2013.
-In this division, he worked on matters involving the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, international activities, cross-border resolutions (representing the OCC on the Basel Committee's Cross-Border Bank Resolution Group), payment systems, licensing activities, bank powers, lending limits, affiliate and insider transactions, community bank resolutions, and compensation.
+Mr. Fink joined the OCC in 1996 as an attorney in the Bank Activities and Structure division and served as Assistant Director until 2013.
+In this division, he worked on matters involving the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, international activities, and innovative payments and licensing issues.

 Mr. Fink received his juris doctor from Chicago-Kent College of Law, Order of the Coif, and his undergraduate degree with honors from the University of Birmingham, England.